WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ```

 ## Set up the Server

 We'll use a mock server to run our basic React app.
 Create a copy of the server.

 ```
-# copy and paste into the main client folder we just created with create-react-app
+# Copy and paste into the main client folder we just created with create-react-app.
 git clone {github link to server.js} or download from github npm install express
 ```